 Lake Clark is a wilderness park, exceptionally remote and isolated.
 For any wilderness trip, we caution that visitors and hikers must be knowledgeable and prepared.
 Adventures in the park demand self-sufficiency.
 Help may be days away.

-Learn safe practices to avoid dangerous encounters with wildlife.
-Download the NPS Alaska region bear safety guide here, or visit Alaska State Parks bear safety page for more information.
+- Learn safe practices to avoid dangerous encounters with wildlife.
 Animals in the park are not tame, even those that seem "harmless" like porcupines or moose.
 Resist the temptation to approach or try to feed them.
 Know how to stay safe around bears.

 If you have additional questions, rangers at the field headquarters (907-781-2218) or visitor center (907-781-2114) will be happy to assist you.